 If you find that you’re continuously forgetting recipes, it means that you haven’t learned them well enough in the first place.
 So go back to your flash cards and practice.

 There’s no easy way around this.
-You have to put in the work but it’s worth it.
-Because it will help you make drinks faster and make more money in the long run!
+You have to put in the work, but it’s worth it.
+It will help you make drinks faster and make more money in the long run!